os-fpga/1st-CLaaS/GettingStarted.md

 F1 machines are powerful and expensive.
 Configured for minimal optimization, hardware compilation of a small kernel takes about an hour.
 These instructions assume the use of a separate Development Instance, which does not have an FPGA, to save costs.
 The FPGA kernel can be tested on this machine using "Hardware Emulation" mode, where the FPGA behavior is emulated using simulation and build times are minimal by comparison.
 For hobby projects, it is not practical to keep either EC2 Instance up and running for extended periods of time.
 The overhead of using two EC2 instances can sometimes result in extra cost and time of its own.
 So, depending upon your goals, you may prefer to simplify your life by using the F1 Instance as your Development Instance, in which case you can skip the instructions below for creating and configuring the Development Instance.

 There are many similar tutorials on line to get started with F1.
-Many are flawed or unclear.
+Many are flawed, unclear, or out-dated.
 We found this  <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/RTL/README.md" target="_blank">Xilinx tutorial</a> to be the best, though we do not recommend following it to the letter.
-Instead, open the Xilinx tutorial in its own window, and follow the instructions below which reference this tutorial to avoid upkeep of redundant independent instructions.
+Instead, open the Xilinx tutorial in its own window, and follow the instructions below which reference this tutorial (to avoid upkeep of redundant independent instructions).